RioGra/webdev-iceland-teamproject-website.github.io/README.md

 - Bootstrap Carousel - adjusting images to fit whilst maintaing aspect ratio
 - Code error on footer page 2 | the same footer code works on main.html & aboutus.html

-If you had more time, what would you change/ add
+## More time, what would you change/ add
-- Improve images quality on Carousel
+- Improve images quality on  Bootstrap Carousel
-- Improve attention to "User Interface" focusing on visual elements, typography, color.
+- Improve attention to details on User Interface focusing on visual elements, typography, color.